amandabee/workshops/2019/advanced_media_institute/charts.md

 # Finding and cleaning data

 Data is a powerful reporting tool.
 It lets us scrutinize public spending and policy outcomes, challenge conventional wisdom and participate more fully in public conversations.
 A decade of open data activism has left reporters and the general public with unprecedented access to public payrolls, traffic reports, police data and much more.
-All of it allows us to hold policy makers accountable and understand the world in ways we couldn’t without access to the numbers.
+All of it allows us to hold policy makers accountable and understand the world in ways we couldn't without access to the numbers.

 ## Finding it